 Editor's Note: This piece was updated to correct a factual error.
 Steve Bisese referred to the ADA, which stands for the Americans with Disabilities Act, rather than the APA, the American Psychological Association.

 As of this fall, University of Richmond has centralized its resources for students with disabilities into one stand-alone office.
 The new office, Disability Services, will increase support for students with disabilities by providing a new test-taking center, a new accommodations application process and enhanced guidance for students with disabilities.

 Before this year, the responsibilities of Disability Services were divided among different faculty members and departments.
 The duties of Disability Services were written into the job descriptions of Student Development staff as late as 2008, Steve Bisese, vice president for student development, said.
 The Student Health Center, Health and Well-being Services and Counseling and Psychological Services also assisted in the service's functions, he said.

 “We realized that we needed to have a stand-alone office with its own professional who could have a main background and focus on disability services,” Bisese said.
-“We’ve now cleaned up and funneled these separate branches into a central location for all issues regarding disabilities — not just the legal APA [American Psychological Association] aspects of it, but also those associated with educating the campus community and inviting students to advocate for disabilities awareness."
+“We’ve now cleaned up and funneled these separate branches into a central location for all issues regarding disabilities — not just the legal ADA [Americans with Disabilities Act] aspects of it, but also those associated with educating the campus community and inviting students to advocate for disabilities awareness."

 Disability Services staff is a sub-department of the Health and Well-being Unit, which will now also preside over University Recreation, Health Promotion, the Student Health Center and CAPS, Bisese said.